upperlinecode/sports-scores/README.md

 #### Mini-challenges
 * Add another row with the data for the Knicks second game.
 Continue to add rows for the first 5 game.
-* Create a conditional statement that make the font color yellow if the game was an away game (if the location is @ it is an away game).
+* Create a conditional statement that make the font color yellow if the game was an away game. "@" is used represent an away game.
+(Note: you might need to make a new style object - like scoreStyle for the score)
 * Create a conditional statement that makes the winning teams score bold.

 ## Close